ZaneLesley/NCATrak-Mock-System/DEV-README.md

 The code relies on a couple of main files.
 Most importantly note that we used [psycopg2](https://www.psycopg.org/docs/) for our postgres drivers.
 From the [wizard.py](app/wizard.py) you can track the call order and what files are being used.
-The most important of these are [database.ini](app/database/database.ini), [create_table.py](app/database/create_tables.py), and [populate_database.py](app/database/populate_database.py).
+The most important of these are database.ini(created by wizard), [create_table.py](app/database/create_tables.py), and [populate_database.py](app/database/populate_database.py).
 Note: on `tables_to_fill` order is important.
 This depends on foreign keys and primary keys, so be careful and test when messing with these orderings.
 The [connect.py](app/database/connect.py) script is trivial, but used in